siddharthgutta/StarKit/README.md

 ## License

-StarPrinting is available under the MIT license.
+StarKit is available under the MIT license.
 See the LICENSE file for more info.